wnstn/winstonhearn-current/README.md

 ## Attribution

-Attribution is to [wnstn/winstonhearn-current](https://github.com/wnstn/winstonhearn-current) 2025/08/01 various changes have been made since forking.
+Attribution is to [wnstn/winstonhearn-current](https://github.com/wnstn/winstonhearn-current) 2025/08/01 various changes, tinkers, and adaptations, have been made since forking.

 Per the original intent of the license (Creative commons 3), this repo's tooling, including themes and other modifications is licensed under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).

 The content held within the /content folder, however, is the intellectual property (IP) of either the author or the author's clients.
-This IP is not for use.
+Content is owned by the author or client, is not licensed for use, copying, or distribution, and any use requires explicit permission.